Statistical Guarantees for Local Spectral Clustering on Random Neighborhood Graphs: Recovery of a Density Cluster with PPR

-\begin{remark} The embedding assumption \ref{asmp: embedding} and Lipschitz parameter $L$ play an important role in proving the upper bound in Theorem \ref{thm: mixing_time_upper_bound}.
-There is some interdependence between $L$ and $\sigma,\rho$, which might lead one to hope that \ref{asmp: embedding} is non-essential.
-However, it is not possible to eliminate condition \ref{asmp: embedding} without incurring an additional factor of at least $(\rho/\sigma)^d$ in \eqref{eqn: mixing_time_upper_bound}, achieved, for instance, when $\Csig$ is a dumbbell-like set consisting of two balls of diameter $\rho$ linked by a cylinder of radius $\sigma$. \citet{abbasi-yadkori2016, abbasi-yadkori2016a} develop theory regarding Lipschitz deformations of convex sets, wherein it is observed that star-shaped sets as well as half-moon shapes of the type we consider in Section \ref{sec: experiments} both satisfy \ref{asmp: embedding} for reasonably small values of $L$. \end{remark}
+Some remarks are in order. \begin{itemize} \item We prove Proposition~\ref{prop:density_cluster_normalized_cut} by separately upper bounding $\cut_{\Pbb,r}(\mc{C}_{\lambda,\sigma})$ and lower bounding the volume $\vol_{\Pbb,r}(\mc{C}_{\lambda,\sigma})$.
+Of these two bounds, the trickier to prove is the upper bound on the cut, which involves carefully estimating the probability mass of thin tubes around the boundary of $\mc{C}_{\lambda,\sigma}$. \item Proposition~\ref{prop:density_cluster_conductance} is proved in a completely different way.
+The proof relies heavily on bounds on the isoperimetric ratio of convex sets (as derived by e.g., \cite{lovasz1990} or \cite{dyer1991b}), and thus the embedding assumption \ref{asmp:embedding} and Lipschitz parameter $M$ play an important role in proving the upper bound in Proposition~\ref{prop:density_cluster_conductance}. \item There is some interdependence between $M$ and $\sigma,\rho$, which might lead one to hope that \ref{asmp:embedding} is non-essential.
+However, it is not possible to eliminate condition \ref{asmp:embedding} without incurring an additional factor of at least $(\rho/\sigma)^d$ in \eqref{eqn:density_cluster_conductance}, achieved, for instance, when $\mc{C}_{\lambda,\sigma}$ is a dumbbell-like set consisting of two balls of diameter $\rho$ linked by a cylinder of radius $\sigma$.
+In contrast,~\eqref{eqn:density_cluster_conductance} depends polynomially on $d$, and many reasonably shaped sets---such as star-shaped sets as well as half-moon shapes of the type we consider in Section \ref{sec:experiments}---satisfy \ref{asmp:embedding} for reasonably small values of $M$ \citep{abbasi-yadkori2016a, abbasi-yadkori2016}. \end{itemize}